tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When you take damage from an attack, prevent 10 of that damage (champion: prevent 20; epic: prevent 40).

 **Quirk:** Stubborn.

 ---

+#### Enmity

+In addition to a +2 bonus to saves against confusion, this ring lets you specify which of your nearby allies you attack when confused.
+Choose your special friend when the confusion starts, and you may even specify yourself.

+**Quirk:** Keeps an enemies list.
+Checks it twice.

+---